CulturesSupports/CulturesSupports/README.md

 - we have no purpose of seeking a future where your guided into property
 - we dont plan to accomplish be the magic worker company status

-- stay respectfull to not working to muct
+- stay respectfull to not working to mutch or manny hours
 - use only pc and mobile carefull low half hours
+- we dont advice you on work
+- we dont advise you to stress
+- we dont advise you to preassure or pushing reaching something

 -----------

 run ai apps